 From sounds and smells to room temperature, eating habits and choices of viewing.
 Read on and discover how you can create the perfect conditions for a great night’s sleep.

 Like a man with a fork at the all-you-can-eat soup buffet, sleep can be ironic.
 The harder you try to sleep, the less likely it is to happen.
-This is known as the Sleep Paradox (link to our article ‘Bedtime Stories).
+This is known as the Sleep Paradox.
 But don’t despair.
 Prepping for a good night’s sleep is a breeze – here are our Seven Steps To Sleep Heaven.

 1. Watch what you eat